epfl-ada/ada-2023-project-ndlmada/docs/index.md

 # What about the People?
 For the People target, the last links come from all categories (Fig. 5).
 However, the People-to-People last link is less used than other categories.
-Indeed, for the non-People target, the previous path stays at most in the same categories, while for People target, the most frequent previous link category is History, while People only come in fourth.
+Indeed, for the non-People target, the previous path stays at most in the same categories, while for People target, the most frequent previous link category is History, with People coming only in fourth.
 (Fig. 6).